Call Us: 020 8771 5254

 What are the obligations for repair?

 An FRI lease will typically contain a covenant by the tenant to keep the property in “good repair and condition”.
-There is a common misconception, usually by inexperienced tenants, that a tenant only must give the property back in the same condition in which it took it when it entered the lease.
+There is a common misconception, usually by inexperienced tenants, that a tenant must give the property back in the same condition in which it was taken when it entered the lease.
 This is not the case.

 A requirement to keep the property in good repair and condition throughout the lease term includes an obligation to put the property into good repair if it is in disrepair at the start of the lease.
 The word ‘condition’ gives an even more onerous layer of obligation and may require works to be carried out where the property has not yet fallen into disrepair.